Bespoke Gene Therapy Consortium (BGTC)

 The BGTC is the first AMP initiative focused on rare diseases and the sixth AMP initiative overall.
 It also is the first to focus on a therapeutic platform.

 Fewer than 10% of rare diseases have FDA-approved treatments.
 About 80% of rare diseases are caused by known alterations in a single gene.
 This common feature makes these diseases potential candidates for gene therapy, which entails replacing or correcting a defective gene.
 However, creating gene therapies for rare diseases is complex, time consuming and expensive.
 The gene therapy development process is hampered by a lack of access to proprietary tools and methods, a lack of standards, and a one-disease-at-a-time approach.
-As of April 2023, only two rare diseases have an FDA-approved gene therapy.
+To date, there are six adeno-associated virus (AAV) gene therapies approved by the US FDA.

 The Bespoke Gene Therapy Consortium